Experts in

 Losing a loved one as a result of a violent crime is a devastating experience.
 To acknowledge this loss the Criminal Injuries Compensation Authority (CICA) can make financial awards to provide some level of support to families and loved ones.

-Bereavement and dependency payments can be made to close relatives of victims who have died as a direct result of violent criminal behavior.
+Bereavement and dependency payments can be made to close relatives of victims who have died as a direct result of violent criminal behaviour.
 These CICA payments can be claimed following incidents of:

 Bereavement awards, along with funeral, dependency and child’s payments, are made regardless of whether the person who committed the crime was a stranger, a friend or even a family member.
 They can also be made if the perpetrator also died or was never identified or brought to justice.